West Virginia: European exploration and settlement

 Christopher Gist, a surveyor in the employ of the first Ohio Company, which was composed chiefly of Virginians, explored the country along the Ohio River north of the mouth of the Kanawha River between 1751 and 1752.
 The company sought to have a 14th colony established with the name "Vandalia".
 Many settlers crossed the mountains after 1750, though they were hindered by Native American resistance.
 Few Native Americans lived permanently within the state's present limits, but the region was a common hunting ground, crossed by many trails.
-During the French and Indian War (the North American front of the Seven Years' War in Europe), Indian allies of the French nearly destroyed the scattered British settlements.
+During the French and Indian War (the North American front of the Seven Years' War in Europe),Native allies of the French nearly destroyed the scattered British settlements.

 Shortly before the American Revolutionary War, in 1774 Crown Governor of Virginia John Murray, 4th Earl of Dunmore, led a force over the mountains.
-A body of militia under then-Colonel Andrew Lewis dealt the Shawnee Indians, under Hokoleskwa (or "Cornstalk"), a crushing blow during the Battle of Point Pleasant at the junction of the Kanawha and the Ohio rivers.
+A body of militia under then-Colonel Andrew Lewis dealt the Shawnee Natives, under Hokoleskwa (or "Cornstalk"), a crushing blow during the Battle of Point Pleasant at the junction of the Kanawha and the Ohio rivers.
 At the Treaty of Camp Charlotte concluding Dunmore's War, Cornstalk agreed to recognize the Ohio River as the new boundary with the "Long Knives".
 But by 1776 the Shawnee returned to war, joining the Chickamauga, a band of Cherokee known for the area where they lived.
 Native American attacks on settlers continued until after the American Revolutionary War.
 During the war, the settlers in western Virginia were generally active Whigs; many served in the Continental Army.
 Claypool's Rebellion of 1780–1781, in which a group of men refused to pay taxes to the Continental Army, showed war-weariness in what became West Virginia.